HarperDB/documentation/docs/reference/dynamic-schema.md

 ### Databases

-HarperDB databases hold a collection of tables together in a single file that are transactionally connecting meaning that operations across tables within a database can be performed in a single atomic transaction.
+HarperDB databases hold a collection of tables together in a single file that are transactionally connected.
+This means that operations across tables within a database can be performed in a single atomic transaction.
 By default tables are added to the default database called "data", but other databases can be created and specified for tables.

 ### Tables